mckennapsean/dissertation/chapters/framework.md

-The second activity in the framework is the **ideate** activity, which has the motivation: *to generate good ideas for supporting the understand artifacts*.
+The second activity in the framework is the **ideate** activity, which has the motivation: *to generate good ideas for supporting the artifacts from the *Understand* activity.
-\al{last two words, not clear on this being a previous activity... is this really the best definition?}
+\al{not clear on this being a previous activity... is this really the best definition?}
-\al{unclear sentence? (prev or next? not sure, check)}
 The artifact
-of the ideate activity is a set of ideas that are \al{"most" - cut}
-often externalized in a variety of forms, from sketches to wireframes to \al{"even" - cut} low-fidelity prototypes.
-It is important to note that the act of externalizing an idea onto some medium often results in the generation of additional ideas as they become more concrete [@Fallman2003a].
+of the ideate activity is a set of ideas that can be externalized in a variety of forms, from sketches to wireframes to low-fidelity prototypes.
+It is important to note that the act of externalizing an idea onto some medium often results in the generation of additional ideas as they become more concrete [@Fallman2003a]. \al{unclear sentence?}

 These ideas encompass design